aiven/devportal/docs/products/cassandra/howto/zdm-proxy.rst

 Create keyspaces and tables
 '''''''''''''''''''''''''''

 In your target service, create the same keyspaces and tables you have in your source Apache Cassandra cluster.
-For ``replication_factor``, specify the number of nodes that the target cluster has.

 .. code-block:: bash

-    create keyspace SOURCE_KEYSPACE_NAME with replication = {'class': 'SimpleStrategy', 'replication_factor': NUMBER_OF_NODES_OF_TARGET};
+    create keyspace SOURCE_KEYSPACE_NAME with replication = {'class': 'SimpleStrategy', 'replication_factor': 3};
     create table SOURCE_TABLE_NAME.SOURCE_DATABASE_NAME (n_id int, value int, primary key (n_id));

 Download the binary